Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Introduction

-In this work, we extend our previous research described in paper \textit{Streaming Machine Learning and Online Active Learning for Automated Visual Inspection} \cite{rovzanec2022streaming}.
-While in that paper, we researched the impact of active learning on streaming algorithms, in this paper, we explore batch and online settings along with different active learning policies and oracles.
-Furthermore, we calibrate our models so that they issue probability calibrations.
-Finally, we develop a histogram-based probability calibration technique that requires no ground truth and a novel metric to measure probability calibration techniques' performance.
-We performed our research on a real-world use case with images provided by \textit{Philips Consumer Lifestyle BV} corporation.
+This work extends our previous research described in paper \textit{Streaming Machine Learning and Online Active Learning for Automated Visual Inspection} \citep{rovzanec2022streaming}.
+In that paper, research was performed to measure the impact of active learning on streaming algorithms.
+This paper explored batch and online settings along with different active learning policies and oracles.
+This research overcomes some of the shortcomings of the previous research.
+First, it does not only consider the models' uncertainty to derive data instances to oracles but rather a certain quality acceptance level.
+Second, it calibrates the machine learning models so that through probability calibration, they issue probabilities rather than predictive scores.
+Third, it increases the amount of data devoted to active learning to ensure more meaningful results.
+Finally, it focuses on batch machine learning models (which achieve a greater discriminative performance) and studies them in batch and streaming active learning settings.
+In addition to the abovementioned items, multiple metrics were developed to assess the calibration quality of a calibrator.
+The metrics overcome some shortcomings of widely adopted metrics and enable measuring calibration quality when no ground truth is available.
+The research was performed on a real-world use case with images provided by \textit{Philips Consumer Lifestyle BV} corporation.
 The dataset comprises images regarding the printed logo on manufactured shavers.
 The images are classified into three classes: good prints, double prints, and interrupted prints.

-We evaluate the discriminative capability of the classification models using the Area Under the Receiver Operating Characteristic Curve (AUC ROC, see \cite{BRADLEY19971145}).
+The Area Under the Receiver Operating Characteristic Curve (AUC ROC, see \citep{BRADLEY19971145}) was used to evaluate the discriminative capability of the classification models.
 AUC ROC estimates the quality of the model for all possible cutting thresholds.
 It is invariant to \textit{a priori} class probabilities and, therefore, suitable for classification tasks with strong class imbalance.
-Furthermore, given that we evaluate the models in a multiclass setting, we compute the AUC ROC with a one-vs-rest strategy.
-Furthermore, we compare the performance of multiple probability calibration approaches through the Estimated Calibration Error (ECE) and two novel metrics we propose.
+Furthermore, given that the models were evaluated in a multiclass setting, the AUC ROC was computed with a one-vs-rest strategy.
+Furthermore, the performance of multiple probability calibration approaches was measured through the Estimated Calibration Error (ECE) and several novel metrics proposed in this research.